superlativeinstruments/manuals.playsuperlative.com/SB01/arpeggiator.md

 <article>

-The Arpeggiator will automatically play any held notes as an arpeggio.
+The Arpeggiator will automatically play any held notes as a progressive arpeggio.

-The speed of the Arpeggiator is controlled by the speed of the LFO.
+The speed of the Arpeggiator is controlled by the speed of the LFO/CLK RATE.
 If the SB01 is configured to accept an external MIDI clock, the speed of the Arpeggiator will instend be controlled by the external MIDI clock.

+### Arpeggiator Modes

 To enable the Arpeggiator, press any of the three Arpeggiator mode buttons: